 - HiFI+ No. 2: Narrow-band (FWHM = 60 pm) and broad-band (FWHM = 0.75 nm) Hα at 656.3 nm (already available since August 2020), Imager M-lite 2M, FOV: FOV: 76.5″ × 60.5″ (1536 × 1216 pixel), 6-second cadence, image selection (best 50 out of 500 images), MOMFBD

 - HiFI+ No. 3: Ca II H at 396.8 nm and TiO at 705.7 nm, Imager M-lite 2M, FOV: 48.2″ × 30.8″ (1936 × 1216 pixel) and 76.5″ × 60.5″ (1536 × 1216 pixel), 6-second cadence, image selection (best 100 out of 500 images), speckle masking image restoration

-Please contact the instrument PI for an introduction of HiFI+, training with the data acquisition, and installation of the data reduction pipeline.
+Please contact the instrument PI for an introduction to HiFI+, training with the data acquisition, and installation of the data reduction pipeline.
 A data reduction pipeline for Level 1 data is available on site, and the PIs of observing campaigns are expected to reduce their data for archiving.
 The data pipeline also provides provisions for image restoration.
-However, only a very limited number of images can be restored on site.
+However, only a very limited number of images can be restored on-site.

 All HiFI+ data (i.e., raw data and high-level data products) are stored in the GREGOR archive at AIP, where they can be accessed and queried on this website after registration.
 New data is embargoed for one year or two years in case of PhD theses.